Aider-AI/aider/README.md

 ## Example chat transcripts

-Here are some example transcripts that show how you can chat with `aider` to generate and edit code with GPT-4.
+Here are some example transcripts that show how you can chat with `aider` to write and edit code with GPT-4.

 * [**Hello World Flask App**](https://aider.chat/examples/hello-world-flask.html): Creating a simple Flask app with various endpoints, such as adding two numbers and calculating the Fibonacci sequence.